evan-brass/evan-brass.github.io/content/blog/reactivity.md

 I also think that there is a place for diffing / reconciliation algorithms as a good balance between memory usage and performance for when you're dealing with complicated lists with difficult transitions.
 I don't really have an answer for this.

+## Reactive Values
+Reactive values are pretty easy

+## Reactive Arrays
+Arrays are really hard.
+With things like sort, the order changes so a map from old index -> new is needed so that you can update the right item when an item in the list changes.
+But Solid.js does do this [https://github.com/ryansolid/solid/blob/master/packages/solid/src/reactive/array.ts] and it's based off another project.
+Arrays are where the "time space" tradeoff in reactive system is most visible to me.
+We can save CPU time with memory and more complex data structures.
+If we want to save memory, we can use diffing or reconciliation to avoid storing the complex array stuff.
+Additionally, I think that we might be able to find constraint that give us good memory and CPU performance though I don't know exactly what that would look like.
+I assume it would be more linked-list centric so that it could piggy back off of the linked-list style apis that html nodes have.
+Adding other constraints can also remove memory usage.
+For instance if we mapped an array and required that the dependencies of the functions had to all be the same, then we could have a single entry instead of having individual functions for each element of the array.
+For UIs I think most mapped arrays could be like that.

+## Reactive Objects
+Objects can be thought of as an array of key value pairs - a map.
+In most cases, if the state is static (all properties are known beforehand) then this wouldn't be needed because the object can be flattened into individual values.

 # Solutions for Parts of Change Propagation:
 * How to group multiple changes that result from a single event into a propagation flow?
 	* Using microtasks or requestAnimationFrame (or more likely both to automatically get "suspend" when the user isn't looking at the page).
+	* Solid.js uses a batch function to group multiple updates because otherwise it is synchronous.
 * How to construct the dependency graph?
 	* Virtual stack of functions:
 	Use and Single: